RNBBarrett/HexadecimalRange_to_BitcoingAddressQuery/README.md

 This process has some hardcoded values you can alter based on the puzzle your trying to solve.

-# Setup the range you want to scan
-first = int('2000000000000000', 16)
-last = int('3fffffffffffffff', 16)
-# Set the number of parts
-num_parts = 44
+Set the range you want to scan in the code as well as the number of child windows you want to spawn: first = int('2000000000000000', 16) last = int('3fffffffffffffff', 16) num_parts = 44

 Range is obviously the range you want to scan.
 In this case its setup for puzzle 66.